 “I feel confused with Christmas as we have two families we need to see but can't, and if we don't see them that's a drama.”

-It might help to make a plan for how you'd like to spend Christmas this year.
+It might help to make a new plan for how you'd like to spend Christmas this year.
 This can include:

 “Christmas has been a bit of a dark time for me, even in previous years before the pandemic.
 The best way for me to cope is to try and have structured schedules in my day, and include self-care things like working out and creative writing.”